‘Custom-made’ Missouri bunker home selling for $314,900 - NewsBreak

 The owner claimed the bunker offers other safety perks, too.

 “A tornado can’t hurt my house.
-It can’t burn down because it’s concrete,” he said.‘Springfield Underground’ Touring the mysterious Missouri business
+It can’t burn down because it’s concrete,” he said.Man accused of lifting $25K dinosaur claw at Tucson gem show

 The $314,900 listing price, he said, is very fair for this type of bunker.